orangeduck/Cello-Website/pages/learn-a-fat-pointer-library.md

 Cello still has a lot of oddities and awkard bits, but so far Cello is the only _Fat Pointer Library_ I know of that tries to do everything, packaging it up in a nice syntax.
-The key thing is that it isn't entirerly unsuccessful, and that Cello is just one design of a runtime.
+The key thing to take away from this project is that it isn't entirerly unsuccessful, and that Cello is just one design of a runtime.
 There are many possible ways in which a Runtime could be designed with different strengths and ideas.
 I'd love to see what other people can do with this combination of thoughts, and just perhaps the _Fat Pointer_ has the potential to give C another breath of life, like Javascript was so lucky to have.

 * * *